3425 Martha Van Rensselaer Hall

 I have three areas of expertise in teaching, involving three types of design literacies.
-These are visual literacy in design (DEA 1101), industrial literacy in design (DEA 4300) and ecological literacy in design (DEA 4220).
+These are visual literacy in design (DEA 1101), material literacy in design (DEA 2422) and ecological literacy in design (DEA 4220).

 My research interests are related to the idea of "Nature inside" both in a theoretical and a practical sense.
 In the theoretical domain, I am interested in the aspects of material culture of the built environment that express a society's set of values as they pertain to the natural world, especially regarding environmental ethics and aesthetics.
 I am currently working on a global history of environmental thought as expressed through design.

 In the practical sense, I am interested in "pulling" technology through the physical project situated in a real world context.
 I use the prototype as a stimulant for design discourse, a conductor for technological developments, and an exemplar for commercial enterprise.
 These prototypes range in scale from the artifact to the edifice; from a pair of benches installed on the National Mall in Washington D.C. to a bamboo space-framed outdoor classroom in the Dominican Republic.
 I am also interested in material science research and have been investigating the effects of carbon sequestration on the structural strength of concrete.
 Finally, I have been creating a body of sculptural works in wood as a form of public outreach regarding various local environmental issues.

 I am interested in the idea of "Nature inside" both in a theoretical sense and in a practical sense.
 In the theoretical domain, I am interested in those aspects of material culture of the built environment that express a society's set of values as they pertain to the natural world, especially regarding environmental ethics and aesthetics.
 I am currently working on a couple of book projects that explore these ideas: "Opus Natura: A global history of thought about nature and the built environment" and "The Art of Discovery: Contemporary Root Woodworking in China".